LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Row Scan Distance

 LyteNyte Grid uses a scan-based approach to optimize correctness and performance.
-Unlike many grids that precompute spans (limiting scalability) or render spans inaccurately when scrolling, it requires you to set a maximum span, ensuring both accuracy and performance are maintained.
+Unlike grids that precompute spans, which limit scalability, or render spans inaccurately when scrolling, LyteNyte Grid requires setting a maximum span to maintain accuracy and performance.

 Next Steps

-• Row Height: Change row height, including variable-height and fill-height rows.
+• Row Height: Change row height, support variable-height rows, and configure fill-height rows.

 • Row Pinning: Freeze rows at the top or bottom of the viewport.